Honelain/Honelain-ATM/README.md

 # Honelain-ATM
-My first Python project after a month of learning to practice loops, conditionals, inputsand file operations.
+My first Python project after a month of learning to practice loops, conditionals, inputs and file operations.

 I'm always open to learning so as to improve and become better.